leonp/leonp.github.io/blog/work/_posts/2017-10-05-skinny-guardian.md

 ## The set up

 Skinny Guardian uses [Jekyll](https://jekyllrb.com) to generate static HTML files, thereby removing any database requirement.
 I use [Netlify](https://www.netlify.com) hosting for free SSL and Zapier integration, which means I can automate site builds once every 30m if I use a free [Postman](https://www.getpostman.com/) account as well (the easiest way of getting static sites to update automatically).

+There's a bit going on under the hood to make sure the site serves as quickly as possible.
+I subset Tachyons CSS modules, discarding those that aren't needed by the site.
+This means that, when gzipped, the CSS weighs in at around 7k, half [the magic 14k figure](https://developers.google.com/speed/docs/insights/mobile).
+So instead of making a separate request for a CSS file, styles are placed directly in the HTML document's head, cutting down on load and display times.

+Additionally, CSS and HTML are aggressively minimised to keep page sizes low.

 The site simply queries the content whenever it's built, grabbing the 50 most recent articles and converting the <abbr title="Javascript Object Notation">json</abbr> response into Jekyll data files with the [Jekyll Get](https://github.com/18F/jekyll-get) plugin.

 I then use the [Jekyll Datapage Generator](https://github.com/avillafiorita/jekyll-datapage_gen) plugin to convert the json into Jekyll pages that I can list and feed through layout files.
 Throw in the Tachyons CSS framework, and you have a fast, regularly updated list of Guardian articles to peruse and read.